rr-brian/homeAI/README.md

 # HomeAI - AI-Powered Real Estate Search

 A unified full-stack application combining a React frontend with a Python Flask backend for AI-powered real estate document search using Azure Cognitive Search and Azure OpenAI.
+Deployed to Azure App Service.

 ## Features